eric-lgonz/Enterprise-Network-Expansion/README.md

 <h2>Configuring the DHCP Server</h2>

 Before we configure the DHCP server, let's first go over what DHCP is.
 DHCP stands for Dynamic Host Configuration Protocol, and it automatically assigns IP addresses to devices on a network.
 It also sends end devices other important data about the network, such as the IP address of the default gateway.
 DHCP uses a client-server model, where the clients request addressing information and the server leases it out.
-So to begin the process of using DHCP, let's start by configuring the server to recognize the several networks in our new switch block.
+So to begin the process of using DHCP, let's start by configuring the server to recognize the networks in our new switch block.

 Our DHCP server is the device with the IP address of 10.2.1.10/24.
 We can add server pools for each VLAN.
-These server pools will define many parameters, such as the default gateway, DNS server, and the assignable IP addresses for the network.
+These server pools will define network parameters for the end devices, such as the default gateway, DNS server, and the assignable IP addresses for the network.
 Click on the 10.2.1.10/24 device, and then go to the <code>Services</code> tab and select <code>DHCP</code>.
 There is an existing server pool automatically created by Packet Tracer which cannot be edited, so let's put that one in the parking-lot VLAN:

 <code>Default Gateway</code> to <code>0.0.0.0</code><br>
 <code>DNS Server</code> to <code>0.0.0.0</code><br>